sotalya/tucuxi-core/software_documentation/source/drug2_description.rst

 	:language: xml

-The half-life describes the time it takes for the plasma concentration, or the amount of drug in the body, to be reduced by 50%.
-Therefore, in each succeeding half-life, less drug is eliminated.
-After one half-life the amount of drug remaining in the body is 50%, after two half-lives 25%, etc. After 4 half-lives the amount of drug (6.25%) is considered to be negligible regarding its therapeutic effects.

 The second part of the time considerations consists in the time after which a measure is considered irrelevant, and shall not be used for a posteriori computations.

 .. csv-table:: timeConsiderations content